Government of Arizona: Executive

 All elected officials hold a term of four years, and are limited to two consecutive terms (except the office of the State Mine Inspector, which is limited to 4 terms).
-Arizona is one of seven states that do not have a specified lieutenant governor, so the Secretary of State is the first in line to succeed the Governor in the event of death, disability, resignation, or removal from office.
-The line of succession also includes the attorney general, state treasurer and superintendent of public instruction.
-Elections for statewide officers occur during even numbered, none presidential, years, except that 3 of the corporation commissioners are elected during presidential years.
+Arizona is one of five states that do not have a specified lieutenant governor, so the Secretary of State is the first in line to succeed the Governor in the event of death, disability, resignation, or removal from office.
+The line of succession also includes the attorney general, state treasurer, and superintendent of public instruction.
+Elections for statewide officers occur during even numbered, non-presidential, years, except that 3 of the corporation commissioners are elected during presidential years.

+On November 8, 2022, Arizona voters approved a state constitutional amendment (Proposition 131) that created the new position and office of the lieutenant governor beginning with the 2026 elections cycle.
+The position will be elected on a joint ticket with the governor.
+The lieutenant governor ascends to the governorship if the incumbent governor dies, resigns, or is removed (via impeachment conviction) from office.
+The proposition, through a law pre-passed by the state legislature, also tasks the governor with assigning a job to her or his running mate, such as chief of staff, the director of the state Department of Administration, or "any position" to which the governor can appoint someone by law.

 Cabinet

 The state departments and agencies are: